 The Pines at Genesee

 If “surrounded by trees” describes your ideal wedding, you’re in luck.
 The aptly named Pines at Genesee is located 18 miles west of Denver in Golden, Colorado.
-Voted one of our favorite venues for nature lovers, The Pines is a massive 12,000 square feet with two floors and outdoor space create the perfect atmosphere for your wedding.
+Voted one of our favorite venues for nature lovers, The Pines is a massive 12,000 square feet with two floors and outdoor space create the perfect atmosphere, full of natural beauty, for your wedding.

 The Maroon Bells are an iconic part of any visit to Aspen, and T-Lazy-7 Ranch puts you right in the center of all that beauty.
 This historic property (it has been in the Deane family since the 1930s!) has it all, with three mountain wedding venues to choose from: A sprawling meadow beneath the peaks, the elegant T-Lazy-7 Event Lodge, or the perfectly rustic Chuckwagon Grounds.
 Walk down an aisle surrounded by wildflowers, or ride into your reception on horseback.
 Don’t forget to invite your guests to the ranch for a summer trail ride or a winter snowmobile tour!